Relay

 database

-for each WordPress site - As well as, a unique
+for each WordPress site - As well as using a unique

 prefix